merely-useful/py-rse/index.md

 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-The previous chapter explained how we can use the command line to do all of the things we can do with a GUI, and how to combine commands in new ways using pipes and redirection.
+The previous chapters explained how we can use the command line to do all of the things we can do with a GUI, and how to combine commands in new ways using pipes and redirection.
 This chapter extends those ideas to show